 External Attachments and Compression System

 The Kyte 46 has two tiers of compression straps on the sides of the pack.
 Both straps open and close with buckles, making it easy to lash snowshoes to the sides of the pack.
 The front of the pack also comes with sleeping pad straps, so you can secure a pad or tent to the bottom of the pack of you need extra storage.
 The straps are also removable if you prefer to remove them.

 There are also gear loops all over the pack that you can attach more gear to, including loops on the top pocket (4), and 8 loops on the sides of the front mesh pocket, that can act like daisy chains if you prefer to lash gear there.

 The Kyte also has Osprey’s Stow-on-the-Go trekking pole retainer.
 I like this system because it frees your hands for scrambling and you don’t have to stop to strap your poles to the outside of your pack.

-Disclosure: REI provided the author with a sample backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+Disclosure: REI provided the author with a sample backpack for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
+Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.